eToro is one of the largest stock trading platforms in the world.

 If you already know how to trade at eToro, skip ahead to the next section.

 Step 1 – registration

-To get the party started, head to the eToro website and click on join now.
+To get the party started, head to the eToro website and click on Start Investing.

 Then, all you’ve got to do is pick a username, pop in your email address, fill in a password and agree to the various terms and conditions.

 Once you’ve done that, a tutorial will guide you to the verification process.

 You’ll want to hit the menu button then click on complete profile.